African American Film Critics Honor ‘Black Panther’ and ‘Queen Sugar’

 Blum said he was so thrilled about receiving the honor that he had written about 35 drafts of his acceptance speech.
 The Hollywood executive, whose company also produced Get Out, added that Blumhouse is committed to telling diverse stories.

-Below is the complete list of AAFCA Awards Winners:
+Below is the complete list of winners at the 10th Annual AAFCA Awards

 Best Film: Black Panther